 Where your vining plants are located in your garden will also impact which trellis is best for you.
 If your vines are in one straight line, then a trellis fence or wall is a great option, while vining plants on opposite sides of a pathway are good candidates for an archway.
 If you have a cluster of vines in the center of our garden, try a trellis tower or a conical trellis.
 These can be small and simple or large and ornate; they are also sometimes called trellis obelisks.

 Of course, your plants don’t exist in a vacuum.
 Your trellis has to fit with your overall garden, too.
 Matching your trellis to any existing aesthetic is fairly easy, but no matter the theme or design you have, here are two other important things to consider.

 The larger your garden, the more room you have to play with shapes and angles.
-However, smaller gardens can still create unique trellis arrangements with just a bit of consideration.
+However, smaller gardens can still be home to unique trellis arrangements with just a bit of consideration.
 Look for shorter trellises for edges to avoid casting shade over your garden.
 Consider making use of a single central trellis obelisk or even multiple shorter trellis cones.
 Arches may not be a great choice for smaller gardens since they tend to be quite large — unless you need them for hefty vegetable vines.